 Care is covered at 60% or less of the average costs.

 You're entitled to preventive care at no cost.
 You'll also receive three visits with your primary care physician before you need to worry about paying deductible costs.

 Remember to keep track of all your medical expenses if you have a catastrophic insurance plan.

 Catastrophic plans are only available to persons under the age of 30.

 Health Savings Account with High Deductible

-It’s possible you quality for a high-deductible health insurance plan that comes with a health savings account (HSA).
+It's possible you qualify for a high-deductible health insurance plan that comes with a health savings account (HSA).
 Pre-tax dollars go into the HSA and can only be used for qualified medical expenses.

-These plans can be used with a POS, PPO, HMO, or EPO.
+These plans can be used with POS, PPO, HMO, or EPO.

 Sorting through the many types of health insurance plans is time-consuming, confusing, and overwhelming.
 If you need help, why not bring in the experts?

 Let someone else do the comparisons for you!
 Click here for more information.